 As you amass property and money through your marriage, a divorce may become that much more challenging to go through.
 Separating money during divorce becomes trickier when there is more on the line.

-A high-asset divorce may become contentious if you and your spouse go into the process without some basic information.
+A High-Net worth divorce may become contentious if you and your spouse go into the process without some basic information.
 Become familiar with a few factors that may impact your divorce.

 Do you know how the state will divide things?